2019 Meeting Code of Professional Conduct

 American Ornithology 2019, the annual conference of the AOS, is dedicated to providing a safe, hospitable, and productive environment for everyone attending this event regardless of gender, race, ethnic origin, religion, age, marital status, sexual orientation, disabilities, or any other protected status.
 The conference is intended to advance our understanding of birds and their conservation through open and honest communication of original research and the broad exchange of ideas.
 We acknowledge that effective communication requires that we treat each other with respect and courtesy in face-to-face, written and electronic interactions and that we respect the intellectual property of our colleagues.
 We represent the field of ornithology and it is imperative that we behave as professionals toward each other, to society employees, American Ornithology 2019 volunteers, sponsors, exhibitors and meeting venue staff.

 Participants in AOS activities should be able to engage in open discussions free of discrimination, harassment and retaliation.
 Harassment will not be tolerated in any form.
 Harassment includes offensive gestures or verbal comments related to ethnicity, religion, disability, physical appearance, gender, or sexual orientation in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 Any individual covered by this policy who believes that they have been subjected to harassment, notices that someone else is being harassed, or has any other concerns about an individual’s behavior that interferes with the intent of the conference should report the incident immediately, while at the meeting, as follows:

-- Direct Dial the Conference Center Security Desk.
+- Direct Dial the Egan Center Security Desk.

 - For emergencies, Dial 911.